To learn more about how Stadium Goods develops its mobile apps, listen to Episode 79 of DevOps Radio.

 Koutrelakos’ mobile squad does most of its work in React Native, the open-source mobile application framework created by Facebook.
 “React is the next big thing,” he says.
 “That’s where I started.
 I took strongly to React because it was fairly simple to pick up and had a very strong community, which was beneficial because it was free learning everywhere, everyone had great advice.”

 His squad has been leveraging agile methods to speed integration and delivery, including implementing automated testing where possible.
-The team has also been incorporating feature flags into the development process, using CloudBees Feature Flags to better manage feature deployment and improve release collaboration.
+The team has also been incorporating feature flags into the development process, using CloudBees Feature Management to better manage feature deployment and improve release collaboration.

-“CloudBees Feature Flags is very lightweight and has a great Reactive Native SDK,” says Koutrelakos.
+“CloudBees Feature Management is very lightweight and has a great Reactive Native SDK,” says Koutrelakos.
 “It’s easy for developers and our product stakeholders to use and the dashboard gives stakeholders a clear view of the complex landscape, minimizing miscommunication and delays.”

 Does Koutrelakos have a fun DevOps story – I call them “DevOOPS!” – to share?
 What else is the sneaker leader doing to build better mobile apps?
-Tune in to DevOps Radio [add link] to find out.
+Tune in to DevOps Radio to find out.

 Stay up to date